fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Expected Result: Let us sign in and take us to the Bank's withdraw form, create the withdraw and take us to the Checking page and see the withdraw in the table.

 52)
-Title : Create a withdraw in the account Individual Savings of 25 dollars more than the balance.
+Title : Withdraw creation in the account Individual Savings of 25 dollars more than the balance.

 Pre-condition:
 1)Exists a user